 - Not-for-profit church productions

-- User-generated video sites (e.g. Vimeo/Youtube/Facebook including monetised non-commercial YT videos)
+- User-generated videos (e.g. Vimeo/YouTube including monetised non-commercial videos)

-This license covers the music use in one production only (but includes all related promo & trailers), so a separate license would be needed for each new production/film that uses it.
-Note: This license does not cover any productions which are made available for commercial sale or for corporate/television/cinema/radio broadcast use.
+This license covers the music use in one production only, so a new separate license would be needed for each new production/film/video that uses it.

-Commercial use constitutes any video, trailer or project that uses the music to advertise or promote any commercial product or service that you charge money for – even if you’re not charging your audience for the video or trailer itself, if the actual service advertised makes money this is commercial use.
+Commercial use constitutes any video, trailer or audio-visual production that uses the music to advertise or promote any commercial product, business or paid service for commercial or monetary gain or profit.
+Even if you’re not charging your audience for the video or trailer directly, if the actual service or product being advertised makes money, this is classed as commercial use.
 If you are in doubt whether your use would be classed as commercial or not, please contact me for more details.

 - Commercial websites (as background music)